girder/girder_worker/docs/image-example.rst

 Image processing
 ----------------

-This example will introduce how to use the Girder worker to build some simple image processing tasks using Pillow_.
+This example will introduce how to use the Girder Worker to build some simple image processing tasks using Pillow_.
 We will learn how to chain several tasks together in a workflow and finally how to run these workflows both locally and through a remote worker.